andreciornavei/serverless/README.md

 Make sure to allow `Programmatic access` and provide `AdministratorAccess` to this user for Serverless and Terraform be able to manage this infrastructure.

-To see the documentation about how to create your IAM credentials, see [this link](aws_iam_credentials).
+To see the documentation about how to create your IAM credentials, see [this link][aws_iam_credentials].

 _After generate your credential file, provide it credentials using the AWS CLI command line:_